dense-analysis/sea/README.md

 go run cmd/sea/main.go > sea.conf
 ```

-Set `logging_enabled = false` in `config.toml` if you want to disable NGINX
-access and error logs for the server blocks.

 ### TLS / Let's Encrypt

 If you want to run SEA behind HTTPS using Certbot, set `listen_ssl`,